Juvensky/aws-multi-tier-network-infra/README.md

 # aws-multi-tier-network-infra
-Implementation of a secure 3-Tier AWS VPC architecture with Public, Private App, and Private Database layers.
-1. Networking & Segmentation

 I designed a custom VPC with a 10.0.0.0/16 CIDR block, providing a scalable foundation.
 To implement the Principle of Least Privilege, I segmented the network into two distinct tiers:

 Public Subnet (10.0.10.0/24): Engineered for web-facing resources, associated with an Internet Gateway (IGW) via a custom Route Table.